Vanshaj0429/MSc_Thesis_HolographicQEC/README.md

 # MSc Thesis: Holographic Quantum Error Correction

+**This is not a coventional disseration, we were instructed to write a paper style dissertation and were imposed with strict page limits**

 ## 📜 Overview
 This repository contains my **MSc Thesis** and **Project Plan** on **Holographic Quantum Error Correction with Tensor Networks**, completed at Cardiff University under the supervision of **Dr. Pieter Naaijkens**.